-At least three different definitions of FH are used in clinical practice; all clinical definitions relate to high baseline levels of LDL-C and personal or family history of premature coronary heart disease. ^{111,112} For the purpose of this analysis, we defined FH as a baseline LDL-C level greater than or equal to 250mg/dL (6.465 mmol/L) among patients not on statin therapy, and an LDL-C level greater than or equal to 200mg/dL (5.172 mmol/L) among patients receiving statin therapy.
+At least three different definitions of FH are used in clinical practice; all clinical definitions relate to high baseline levels of LDL-C and personal or family history of premature coronary heart disease.
+For the purpose of this analysis, we defined FH as a baseline LDL-C level greater than or equal to 250mg/dL (6.465 mmol/L) among patients not on statin therapy, and an LDL-C level greater than or equal to 200mg/dL (5.172 mmol/L)

+among patients receiving statin therapy.
 We were unable to specifically identify patients with a family history of premature coronary disease because of limitations of available epidemiological data.
-For the purpose of this analysis, we assumed that 10% of the population would be statin-intolerant, defined as being unable to tolerate even low-dose statins, and varied this proportion between 3% and 20% in sensitivity analyses.113-116
+For the purpose of this analysis, we assumed that 10% of the population would be statin-intolerant, defined as being unable to tolerate even low-dose statins, and varied this proportion between 3% and 20% in sensitivity analyses.116-119

-2. Patients with pre-existing CVD (defined as a prior history of angina, MI, or stroke) who are unable to tolerate statin therapy.
+2. Patients with pre-existing CVD (defined as a prior history of angina, MI, or stroke) whose LDL-C level is greater than or equal to 70mg/dL (1.810 mmol/L) and who are unable to tolerate statin therapy.

-For the purpose of this analysis, we assumed that 10% of the population with preexisting CVD is statin-intolerant, defined as being unable to tolerate even low-dose statins.
+For the purpose of this analysis, we assumed that 10% of the population with pre-existing CVD is statin-intolerant, defined as being unable to tolerate even low-dose statins.
 We varied the prevalence of statin intolerance in sensitivity analyses between 3% and 20%.